absurditiesmedia/newliteracy-blog/src/content/post/private-tech-services.md

 - I speak human — not just code.
 - Everything is confidential and bespoke.
 - Over 15 years of real-world tech experience.
-- No templates — only high-end custom work.

 ---